M0JXD/Grapher-for-Valve-Wizard-Analyser/README.md

 I plan to build my own anayser based of this one - I'm hoping to make this parts even more generic with plans to remove the specialist op-amps.
 If this goes ahead, I will make new software for both the Arduino and Grapher so they work together in harmony.

+*Update: Someone else has made a much nicer program for this now made with Qt in C++.
+Searching "Valve Wizard" in to Github will locate it for you.*